Roots of the Splintering of the Kingdom of Israel

 As Jeroboam had to completely alter religious practices and authority structures, Luther had to reformulate the Catholic Mass, rules for church leadership, and determine the general structure by which his new movement would persist to prevent people from returning to Catholicism.

 Immediately following Luther and even during his lifetime, Protestantism became many splinter groups that all claimed the authority to determine the order or worship and answer questions of belief.
 Many devoted men who were very effective in spreading the gospel came through these denominations, so this isn’t meant to disparage Protestantism, but to recognize its history and regional character.
-Some of these factions which still remain held to historically Christian, time-tested concepts regarding the nature of God, Jesus, the Holy Spirit, and the essential elements of salvation (with obvious exception to institutionally Catholic-centric portions of the concept of salvation).
+Some of these factions held to historically Christian, time–tested concepts regarding the nature of God, Jesus, the Holy Spirit, and the essential elements of salvation in terms of belief in Jesus’ authentic identity and accepting his atoning work, with obvious exception to the Catholic contention that one must be a Catholic to be saved.
+The Mosaic Law also outlined many reasons a person might be “cut off from among his people,” implying a loss of covenant, including those who did not properly observe the Passover, the Day of Atonement, or those who did work on the Sabbath.

-Jeroboam’s changes to the nation created a split that did not allow for continuance of the same religious worldview.
-By their very adherence to their denomination and particular views, Protestants reject the authority of the Pope.
-Likewise, by accepting the authority of the King of Israel and whichever regional priest they appointed, Israelities necessarily rejected the authority of the Son of David and the Levitical priesthood in Jerusalem.
-There are writings (such as the book of Tobias) that imply some Israelites still went to Jerusalem at times for worship and still may have honored the throne of David.
+Jeroboam’s religious changes did not allow for continuance of the same religious worldview.
+By their very adherence to their denomination, Protestants reject the authority of the Pope.
+Likewise, by accepting the authority of the King of Israel and whichever regional priest they appointed, Israelites necessarily rejected the authority of the Son of David, the Levitical priesthood in Jerusalem, and any of Judah’s prophets perceived as affiliated with either.
+There are writings (such as the book of Tobias) that imply some Israelites still went to Jerusalem at times for worship and may still have honored the throne of David and the Jerusalem priesthood.

-Jeroboam’s upheaval of religious institution among the 10 tribes ensured a mostly permanent split (save a few specific acts, such as Hezekiah’s Passover in 2 Chronicles 30) and set the stage for what would happen to his kingdom in time.
+Jeroboam’s upheaval of religious institutions among the ten tribes ensured a mostly permanent split (save a few specific acts, such as Hezekiah’s Passover in 2 Chronicles 30) and set the stage for what would happen to his kingdom in time.
 Jeroboam’s institutional heritage hit its ceiling very quickly; his successor was killed immediately after Jeroboam’s death and another family assumed the throne thereafter.
+The Northern Kingdom never quite figured out authority, succession, or how to create a new tradition after having cut itself off from the Throne of David and its divine legitimacy.
+Protestants have never been able to find source of institutional unity, and even the term Protestant is a descriptive category referring to a general type of Christianity, not a real entity with adherents or faithful.
+Roman Catholicism is a specific entity, whereas countless Protestant denominations have been scattered into the wind or apostatized into the modernist, Babylonian blob of religions offering no substance.